-Sanctions are considered by many to be a central element of U.S. policy to counter Russian malign behavior.
-Most Russia-related sanctions have been in response to Russia’s 2014 invasion of Ukraine.
-In addition, the United States has imposed sanctions on Russia in response to human rights abuses, election interference and cyberattacks, weapons proliferation, illicit trade with North Korea, support to Syria, and use of a chemical weapon.
-The United States also employs sanctions to deter further objectionable activities.
+Sanctions are a central element of U.S. policy to counter and deter malign Russian behavior.
+The United States has imposed sanctions on Russia mainly in response to Russia’s 2014 invasion of Ukraine, to reverse and deter further Russian aggression in Ukraine, and to deter Russian aggression against other countries.
+The United States also has imposed sanctions on Russia in response to (and to deter) election interference and other malicious cyber-enabled activities, human rights abuses, the use of a chemical weapon, weapons proliferation, illicit trade with North Korea, and support to Syria and Venezuela.

 Most Members of Congress support a robust use of sanctions amid concerns about Russia’s international behavior and geostrategic intentions.
 The United States established sanctions related to Russia’s invasion of Ukraine largely in coordination with the European Union (EU).